 If you have unused cleaning compounds, paints, or other products that are suitable for use elsewhere on campus, or that can be excessed for public auction, please contact Purchasing Services as such materials should be reclaimed for use or sale rather than disposal as wastes.
 It will be necessary to complete a B-450 form to facilitate pickup of these materials, and it is preferred that a Safety Data Sheet or other product information be available for any chemical products.
 If you have any questions in this regard, please contact Andrea Stuffel of Purchasing Services at 285-1803, or by email at email@example.com.

-The next scheduled chemical waste pickup will be in December.
+The next scheduled chemical waste pickup will be during Spring Break.
 Remember, however, that limited quantities of such wastes can be picked up any time if we are notified of the need, and they will be safely stored at another location pending the next campus waste removal.

 Thank you for your cooperation and please contact Thomas Russell with any questions.